Geoffrey Mac: Life and career

 Mac made his official NYFW Runway debut on February 12, 2012 at the famous Exit Art venue.
 The show featured wigs by long-time Patricia Field stylist Codie Leone, a prominent New York-based transgender stylist and advocate.
 In recent years, Mac has developed an impressive portfolio for his custom designs working with a diverse range of clients such as Debbie Harry, Icona Pop, Neon Hitch, and RuPaul's Drag Race winner Sharon Needles.
 In March 2015, Mac was commissioned by Björk, to create a series of custom latex and silk dresses for her Vulnicura NYC residency.

 In 2015, he worked with renowned stylist Arianne Phillips and Live Nation Entertainment to create custom garments for Madonna's Rebel Heart Tour.
 This included a series of latex bras worn by dancers in the "Holy Water"/Vogue section of the show.
 His sketch for this project was featured in WWD in September 2015.

 Later he also collaborated with hip hop rapper Cazwell on a range of form-fitting underwear, based on the colours used in the rapper's 'Ice Cream Truck' video.
 He also he had previously worked with Sharon Needles on a range of T-shirts and shorts and leggings.

-Mac is featured as a contestant on season 18 of Project Runway.
-Having worked under a tight deadline throughout his career, the challenge of a televised contest show was not intimidating for him.
-Mac has always had a loyal cult following of celebrities and fashionistas.
-Project Runway has brought his original designs to a wider audience and introduced him to a whole new world.
-At first, Mac resisted contest shows but he now knows it was a great opportunity to grow his business and take his brand to the next level.
+Media appearances

+Mac was the subject of the fourth episode of season 16 of America's Next Top Model.
+For this challenge, the contestants modeled his designs during a runway presentation which featured explosive pyrotechnics lining the catwalk.
+The episode aired on Wednesday, March 16, 2011 and also featured guest judge photographer/director Francesco Carrozzini.

+In 2020, Mac was announced as the winner of season 18 of Project Runway.
+His "Midnight Rider" collection was featured in the 2021 NYFW.